lancenacabuan/Shaliah/README.md

 In summary, Biblical Unitarians believe the shaliach principle elegantly accounts for Jesus\' high status without demanding he share the Father\'s being.
-God invested him with authority (Matthew 28:18 "all authority has been given to me"–given, not inherently his)[\[93\]](https://integritysyndicate.com/agency/#:~:text=,%E2%80%9D%20%28John%205%3A30)[\[99\]](https://integritysyndicate.com/agency/#:~:text=,%E2%80%9D%20%28John%207%3A16).
+God invested him with authority (Matthew 28:18 "all authority has been given to me" – given, not inherently his)[\[93\]](https://integritysyndicate.com/agency/#:~:text=,%E2%80%9D%20%28John%205%3A30)[\[99\]](https://integritysyndicate.com/agency/#:~:text=,%E2%80%9D%20%28John%207%3A16).
 Thus, Jesus can be God\'s perfect representative on earth.
 This viewpoint also resonates with interfaith concerns: it shows continuity with Jewish monotheism (Jesus not an object of worship separate from the one God, but as God\'s chosen Messiah through whom we honor God).
-It also addresses some Islamic critiques–Muslims accept Jesus as messenger (though Unitarians go further to accept cross and resurrection)–but the notion still, Jesus remains subordinate to the one God, which is more palatable to them.
+It also addresses some Islamic critiques – Muslims accept Jesus as messenger (though Unitarians go further to accept cross and resurrection) – but the notion still, Jesus remains subordinate to the one God, which is more palatable to them.

 ### 4. Trinitarian Perspective: Agency Acknowledged but Insufficient

-Traditional Trinitarian theology does not deny that Jesus is the sent agent of the Father–indeed it affirms Christ's *mission* (Latin *missio*, the root of "missionary" and related to *to send*).
+Traditional Trinitarian theology does not deny that Jesus is the sent agent of the Father – indeed it affirms Christ's *mission* (Latin *missio*, the root of "missionary" and related to *to send*).
 However, Trinitarians argue that agency alone cannot explain all that the New Testament says about Jesus.
 They typically respond: